-Field blank samples must be designated "FIELD BLANK" in capital letters on the COC without any other designation.
-Note that a comment is required on the chainof-custody indicating the name of the person who collected the sample (i.e., S. Perkins).
+Field blank samples must be designated "FIELD BLANK - SAMPLER'S LAST NAME" in capital letters on the COC without any other designation (e.g., FIELD BLANK - PERKINS).

 6) Temperature Blanks:

 A temperature blank will be included with each shipment cooler to verify that samples have been kept at the required temperature during shipping.
 Check off the box on the COC to indicate that there is a temperature blank in the cooler.
 If there is no box, indicate the temperature blank's presence in the comment section of the COC.